hhamjaya/online_travel_agency_data_retrieval/README.md

         - If it is not direct how long is the layover and in which city?
 If it has multiple stops, print all layovers.
         - Type of the aircraft where available, etc.
     - Fastest flight for the preselected data with the same details as above.

+## Overall feedback
+The code displayed excellent organization, with comprehensive comments that greatly enhanced its clarity.
+The user interface for interaction with users is highly intuitive and user-friendly.
+It's evident that significant attention and effort have been invested in crafting this scientific report.
+Well done!